-As you have probably gathered if you have been following my FB posts, over the four weeks Judy and I made our way around New Zealand on the machine kindly loaned to us by TSS Red Baron in Wellington on behalf of Suzuki New Zealand, whilst presenting at various locations on the Shiny Side Up Tour 2018.
+As you have probably gathered if you have been following my FB posts, over the four weeks of February, Judy and I made our way around New Zealand on the machine kindly loaned to us by TSS Red Baron in Wellington on behalf of Suzuki New Zealand, whilst presenting at various locations on the Shiny Side Up Tour 2018.

+This was a DL1000S V-Strom from Suzuki.
 We topped 5000 kms.
 Over the weeks, I’ve summarised the bike’s good points.
 I’ve ridden it on everything from wet muddy unmade roads and hard-packed dirt to busy expressway.
 I’ve ridden on baking hot still days, through torrential rain and in strong side winds.
 I’ve ridden it mostly two-up but also solo.

 In short, it handled everything but the muddy roads, and that’s down to the tyres as much as anything.
 The bike is supremely capable as a long-distance two-up tourer, thanks to torque rather than outright power.